 - How many sessions do you think it will take to achieve my desired result?

 - Do you do preparation and integration services as well?
 (In our opinion, preparation and integration is non-negotiable, but it can be done with a different practitioner if needed)

 - Who on your staff would I be directly working with and what relevant experience do they have?
-(If possible, request to meet with these individuals before making your decision)

 - Do you have both male and female therapists available?
-(Some therapists will practice as a male/female duo)

 - What safety and harm reduction practices do you have in place?